Incident management and the CISSP exam: What you need to know

 Recovery

-As the name indicates, this phase involves the processes involved in restoring the system to its operational state.
-As a normal procedure, the business unit responsible for the system will make the decision about when the system will go back online.
-One must also use caution, as there is a possibility that the infection or the attack may have persisted through the mitigation phase.
-Close monitoring of the system is necessary after it has been restored to production.
-Non-peak production hours are the best time for restoration of the operations.
-This will make the system security monitoring a lot easier.
+As the name indicates, the recovery phase involves restoring the system to its operational state.
+As a normal procedure, the business unit responsible for the system will decide when the system will go back online.
+It's important to be cautious because the infection or the attack may have persisted — even through the mitigation phase.

 Remediation